 - Do not confine yourself to information on microfilm/fiche, the archive has a vast amount of information that is often under used by family historians.

-- We do not hold birth, death or marriage certificates, but we do have the index to the national register of such certificates.
-Certificates need to be purchased from the relevant local registrar or the Family Record Centre.
+- We do not supply birth, death or marriage certificates, but we do have access to the General Register Office indexes.
+Certificates need to be purchased from the relevant local Register Office.

 This page was last updated on 12 September 2016